PolyplexEngine/libpp/README.md

 The framework is written to be easy to read and understand for people comming from an C#/XNA background.

 ## Using libpp
-Find libpp on the [dub database](https://code.dlang.org/packages/pp) for instructions on adding dub as a dependency.
+Find libpp on the [dub database](https://code.dlang.org/packages/pp) for instructions on adding libpp as a dependency to your dub project.

-Once added, you will need to create a set logging, choose a backend and create a window.
+Once added, you will need to set logging levels, choose a backend and create a window.

 Example of simple polyplex application:
 ```d